SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 ::: greybox
 **Choosing software to record your screen and camera together:**

 * Remote recordings: Zoom, or Microsoft Teams via NDI
 * Basic recordings: Snagit, Loom
 * Advanced recordings: Camtasia

 **Tip:** [Camtasia 2021](https://www.techsmith.com/camtasia-2021-press-release.html) is recommended because it vastly improves upon 2018 and 2019.

+**Tip:** Both Zoom and Microsoft Teams are Cloud services, so consider whether an option such as Camtasia that records locally is more appropriate.

 :::